cheepinator/waecm/README.md

 # Uber Banking

-The next generation Banking TOol.
+The next generation Banking Tool.

 ##PLEASE NOTE:
 The file docker-start-script.sh must be encoded as LF.
 Probably this is only a problem on windows systems.